Ankit-Laddha/sample-ui-api-automation/web-tests/ReadME.md

 #### How to execute

  * We will use maven commands to trigger our tests.
-We are also using TestNG group to run certain set of tests.
+All the Tests will run on Chrome & Firefox in parallel.
- As of now, we have only two groups in our tests
+ Also no need to configure driver, framework will detect your browser version and download compatible driver to run tests

     ```bash
     cd web-tests